Hot air balloons rising over the unique rock formations of Cappadocia, a breathtaking experience for a walking holiday in Turkey.

 Expect surreal rock formations and ancient cave churches.
 Sunset views here are especially unforgettable.

-Hike #3: The Yenice Forest Trail, Northern Turkey
+3. The Yenice Forest Trail, Northern Turkey

 The Yenice Forest Trail is a hidden gem tucked away in northern Turkey, and it offers a peaceful escape into one of the country’s most biodiverse regions.
-This hike is perfect for those of you who love being surrounded by lush greenery, serene rivers, and vibrant wildlife.

 Trail Snapshot